 The Associate in Arts Degree and Associate in Science Degree are not automatically awarded when a student completes the requirements.
 Students must file a "Request for Evaluation" in the Admissions and Records Office at least one semester prior to their intended graduation.
 All transcripts from other colleges must be on file before an evaluation request can be filed.
-At least 30 units must have been completed before an evaluation can be initiated.
+At least 30 total units must have been completed, including 12 at COD, before an evaluation can be initiated.